chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 {% include 'components/about/vhs.njk' %}

 Surprise, I like music!
 I listen to a lot of things, however, my playlists are largely (post-)rock and electronica flavoured.
 [Chronoise](https://chronoise.com) is a project for my mediocre musical musings that I haven't actively worked on in a while, but maybe in {{ metadata.currentYear + 1 }}.
-It's relaxing to play a little bit of guitar, and I find experimenting with *synthesisers incredibly fun*.
-Seriously, try it:
+It's relaxing to play a little bit of guitar, and I find experimenting with *synthesisers incredibly fun*. <span class="nojs-hidden">Seriously, try it:</span>

 {% include 'components/about/synth.njk' %}